 architectural collaborators

-The practice has worked on houses of outstanding quality of design in recent years in close collaboration with HAWKES Architecture based in Kent, Seymour Smith Architects based in the Cotswolds, AR Design Studio based in Winchester, PAD STUDIO based in Lymington, FOSTER LOMAS based in London, Shaw & Jagger Architects based in Harrogate, and McLean Quinlan who have offices in London and Winchester.
+The practice has worked on houses of outstanding quality of design in recent years in close collaboration with HAWKES Architecture based in Kent, Seymour Smith Architects based in the Cotswolds, AR Design Studio based in Winchester, PAD STUDIO based in Lymington, FOSTER LOMAS based in London, Shaw & Jagger Architects based in Harrogate, McLean Quinlan who have offices in London and Winchester, Hollaway Architects with offices in London and Kent, and Lyon & Co based in Penarth, Wales.